5 Best Toasters, Tested by Food Network Kitchen

 The instruction booklet had a "Time Control Browning Level" chart that illustrated exactly how your toast would look at a specific setting.
 You usually need to run a toaster once to get rid of any odors or smoke, but this one will require several uses.

 SMEG is an Italian company known for their retro kitchen appliances, and we were smitten the minute we laid eyes on this sports car of toasters — even the box design was sleek.
 But this toaster delivers on more than just looks.
 The buttons had a nice, quality feel and it toasted evenly across all the settings.
 It features reheat, defrost and bagel settings and was easy to clean.
 The toaster line comes in a variety of colors and is ideal for anyone who put careful thought into their kitchen design and color scheme.

 You can feel the quality of this toaster as soon as you lift it out of the box.
 Its solid weight and sleek design signal you can count on this machine.
 Pushing a button instead of pressing down a lever to start toasting feels more intuitive and the browning control slide with its range of 12 settings lets you fine tune your toast (because, why not?).

 Toast shade increased proportionally through each setting with the last one being slightly burnt around the edges.
 The "Lift & Look" button is great for impatient people, as is the "A Bit More" button for when you want to add some extra heat.

 How We Tested

-After careful research from reputable consumer buying guides, we purchased nine two-slice toasters, from economical to upscale.
+After careful research from reputable consumer buying guides, we purchased 11 two-slice toasters, from economical to upscale.
 We evaluated each model by toasting two slices of store-bought white bread at a time at each browning setting to determine evenness of browning and toasting range.
 We also tested frozen bread, supermarket bagels, frozen waffles and toaster pastries to assess special features.